andrewt0301/hse-acos-course/docs/part1ca/10_Exceptions/lecture.md

 #### Exception Handling

-When an exception occurs:
+When an exception occurs the following actions are performed:

 * the `uie` (interrupt enable) bit in the status word is set to 0;
 * the `ucause` register is set to indicate which event has occurred;
 * the `uepc` is set to the last instruction that was executing when system trapped;
 * the PC is set to `utvec` value;
-  in case of vectored exception handling, the PC is set `utvec` base address + 4*`utcause`.
+  in case of vectored exception handling, the PC is set `utvec` base address + 4 * `utcause`.

-The simplest exception handler that just returns control to the next (PC + 4) instruction:
+The simplest user-level exception handler that just returns control to the next (PC+4) instruction:

 ```assembly
 handler: